TEMPERAMENTS XIII: MarpourgEntire Contents Copyright © 2013 CBH

 To change your usual Quarter-comma meantone to the Marpourg temperament, you need change only four accidentals:

-1. Tune your b♭ a perfect fifth below f', then keep lowering the b♭ until it has a clearly noticeable beat, not quite twice per second.
+1. Tune your b♭ a pure fifth below f', then keep lowering the b♭ until it has a clearly noticeable beat, not quite twice per second.
 The interval might be wide by perhaps a sixth of a comma—the same discrepancy as a Vallotti-tempered fifth is narrow.
 There’s no need to fuss or panic about this: Just so long as your interval is a wide with a good beat, you are probably just fine.

-2. Find your e♭ a perfect fifth below b♭, then again expand the interval by lowering the e♭ until you hear a lazy beat, about once per second.
+2. Find your e♭ a pure fifth below b♭, then again expand the interval by lowering the e♭ until you hear a lazy beat, about once per second.
 This will produce your E♭/D♯ compromize.
 Tune up an octave to e♭'.

 3. Now work from your f♯, and raise the c♯' above until the fifth is pure and then raise it some more so you have a definite beat, albeit a bit slower than your b♭–f' because it is slightly lower on the keyboard.
 Tune down an octave to c♯.

 4. All that remains is to determine your G♯/A♭ compromize.
-Tune a perfect fifth from c♯ up to g♯ and stretch the interval until it has a gentle beat, about once per second.
+Tune a pure fifth from c♯ up to g♯ and stretch the interval until it has a gentle beat, about once per second.
 It should have a similar flavor to the same-sized fifth you have just tuned only a tone higher, e♭–b♭.
 Likewise, the a♭–e♭' (or g♯–d♯' if you prefer) must be wide.
 If necessary, juggle your accidentals a bit until you are happy that the fifths are equally wide, always bearing in mind that intervals the same theoretical size beat faster as you ascend the keyboard: c♯–g♯, e♭–b♭, f♯–c♯', a♭–e♭' and b♭–f'.

 Look, Marpourg—no wolf and still four pure Major thirds!